How To Create A Sharp Seamed Edge With Understitching

-- The pockets of a maxi summer skirt made out of a very lightweight vintage fabric
+The pockets of a maxi summer skirt made out of a very lightweight vintage fabric.

 Always choose a thread color similar to the facing or one that coordinates with the facing.
 Understitches are not to be seen.

-- Set up your machine for regular sewing with a straight stitch.
+1. Set up your machine for regular sewing with a straight stitch.

 5. Lay the sewn piece out flat, right side up.
 The seam allowance should be lying underneath the lining.
-Put this part under your machines presser foot.
+Put this part under your machine’s presser foot.
 Edgestitch at approx 1/8” from one end to the other with a straight stitch.
 This is the understitching.
 Try to stay as close as possible to the main seam.
 An edge joining presser foot is a great help for this job!
-Just snap this foot on your machine, put your needle in the left position, the guide in the crease of the seam.
+Just snap this foot on your machine, put your needle in the left position, and sew with the guide in the crease of the seam.
 Staying at ⅛” from the seam is so easy!

-Other projects where I used understitching:
+Here are some other sewing projects where I used understitching:

 Sewing aficionado and keen sewing blogger/vlogger.